 If you receive natural gas service from PG&E (including service where gas is provided by another firm but distributed to you through the PG&E system), then the gas service generally needs to be turned off for the duration of the fumigation.
 This applies to any fumigation involving tenting of part or all of a structure.
 Your fumigation company is best qualified to request this shut off, as PG&E will need some details from them, such as the type of fumigant being used.
 You should verify with your fumigation company that they have scheduled shut off with PG&E at least three business days in advance of when the shut off will occur.
+After the fumigation is complete, PG&E will return to your property and restore your gas service.
+This restoral appointment is typically scheduled by the customer.

 Articles in this section